 Working hypotheses

-Climate emotions are associated with pro-environmental behavior
+Negative emotions toward CC are positively associated with both pro-environmental behavior and climate anxiety

-Climate emotions are associated with climate anxiety
+Positive emotions toward CC are positively associated with pro-environmental behavior and negatively associated with climate anxiety

-Efficacy beliefs (self and collective) are positively associated with pro-environmental behavior and negatively associated with climate anxietyEngagement in pro-environmental behavior affect climate emotions (enhance positive emotions and reduces negative emotions), and intention to participate in further pro-environmental behavior.
-These relations are partly mediated by efficacy beliefs.
+Efficacy beliefs are positively associated with pro-environmental behavior and negatively associated with climate anxiety

+Efficacy beliefs moderate the relationship between negative emotions and climate anxiety: when the level of efficacy beliefs is higher, the association between negative emotions and climate anxiety is reduced.

+Collective efficacy has a greater association with collective pro-environmental behavior compared to self-efficacy, and self-efficacy has a greater association with private sphere behavior [than collective efficacy???]

+Engagement in pro-environmental behavior enhances efficacy beliefs, which in turn leads to intention to participate in further pro-environmental behavior.

 Action-based intervention (individual and collective) will be more effective in enhancing self-efficacy than knowledge-based intervention.

-, and collective-action-based interventions will be more effective than individual-action-based interventions in enhancing these outcomes.

 Research design and methods

 The research project will take place in Israel among young adults (aged 18-35).
 This focus is motivated by recent studies that suggest that young people are particularly vulnerable to CC distress (Hickman et al., 2021; Wu et al., 2019) and the need to better understand coping strategies that can help in adaptation (Clayton, 2020; Doherty, 2018; Ojala, 2012).
 In order to gain a good understanding of the perceptions and emotions of different groups in Israeli society, the research participants will include both Jewish and Arabic participants.
 A mixed-methods approach, including qualitative and quantitative methods, will be used for data collection and analysis.
-This approach enables to identify general pattern along with deeper analysis of processes (Johnson & Onwuegbuzie, 2004).
+This approach will enable me to identify general patterns of relations between variables along with a deeper analysis of emotional and behavioral processes (Johnson & Onwuegbuzie, 2004).
 The research program will include semi-structured interviews, a survey, a controlled experiment, and an investigation of educational interventions.
 The research will be carried out in four major stages over a four-year period.
 The first two stages will address the first four research hypotheses.
 These stages will include an interview-based study in which the ways CC is perceived and understood by young people in Israel will be explored (study 1), and a survey that will investigate the associations between all research variables (study 2).
 The next two stages aim to address the fifth and sixth hypotheses.
 These stages will include a controlled experiment (study 3) and an investigation of educational interventions (study 4).
 The first three stages will include participants from the general population.
 As the fourth part is focused on educational interventions, I will use a sample of university students.
 All studies will be conducted after obtaining ethical approval from the Ethics Committee of the University of Haifa.
 All participants will be asked to provide written, informed consent before participating.

 2.1 Study 1: In-depth exploration of young adults' perceptions of CC